President Kovind and Prime Minister Modi deliver greetings from Ganesh Chaturthi to the people | ExBulletin

 President Kovind and Prime Minister Modi deliver greetings from Ganesh Chaturthi to the people

-New Delhi [India], September 10 (ANI): President Ram Nath Kovind and Prime Minister Narendra Modi greeted the people on Friday on the occasion of Ganesh Chaturthi.
+New Delhi: President Ram Nath Kovind and Prime Minister Narendra Modi greeted the people on Friday on the occasion of Ganesh Chaturthi.

 “Ganpati Bappa Morya!
 Best wishes to all compatriots on the auspicious occasion of Ganesh Chaturthi.
 I wish Vighnaharta Ganesha success in our efforts against COVID-19 and bless everyone with happiness and peace.
 Come, let’s all be respectful of COVID -19 while celebrating the festival, ”the president tweeted in Hindi.